sarahprice/ZoomAttendance_Avengers/README.md

-# ZoomAttendance_Pipeline
-Use Zoom Attendance Reports to (1) calculate the number of absences and (2) convert into format used for data visualizations (e.g., heatmap).

-Purpose of this analysis: Calculate each student's attendence for the entire semester.
+Purpose of this analysis: Calculate student attendence recorded for an entire semester.
+Once processed, this data can be visualized in a BI tool (e.g., Tableau).
 The analysis will calculate the:
 * time (minutes) in attendance per lecture
 * total absences per semester